Quantum Field Theory in Successive Rindler Spacetimes: UDW Detector response

 so

 Multiplying by $\ln(ax) \approx \ln x + \ln a$ gives

 }.
-Furthermore, $\mathcal{A} ^{\text{RR}}_{\text{inertial}} \rightarrow \mathcal{A} ^{\text{M}}_{\text{inertial}}$ in the limit $c \rightarrow \infty$.
+Furthermore, $\mathcal{A} ^{\text{RR}}_{\text{inertial}} \rightarrow \mathcal{A} ^{\text{M}}_{\text{inertial}}$ in the limit $C \rightarrow \infty$.
 Therefore, all properties that depend on the pullback of the two-point function along the trajectory of an observer will be identical in both cases in the appropriate limits.
-For definiteness, we compute the transition probability of the UDW detector moving along the inertial trajectory in the Rindler Rindler vacuum, which is obtained to be
+For definiteness, we compute the transition probability of the UDW detector moving along the inertial trajectory in the Rindler Rindler vacuum, which, under the approximation discussed in Appendix[\ref{Appendix C}] with vanishing residue contribution, is obtained to be

 where,